 Emma completed a bachelor of physiotherapy at Charles Sturt University in Albury, NSW in 2010.
 She then gained experience in both the public and private sectors around the Melbourne and Geelong regions before making the move over to Western Australia.

 Emma has a particular interest in treating sporting injuries and has recently completed her post-graduate certificate in Sports Physiotherapy.
-Emma has experience working with a variety of sporting teams and athletes and is currently involved with the WAFL as a sports trainer for the Perth Demons football club.
+Emma has experience working with a variety of sporting teams and athletes, previously working with the WAFL as a sports trainer for the Perth Demons football club and currently working with the Coastal Sharks State League netball squad.

 Jenna completed her Masters in Physiotherapy in 2012, bringing with her a wealth of experience having completed two further degrees in Exercise Science and Exercise Rehabilitation.
 Jenna has previously worked in Canada and Australia as an Exercise Physiologist and Physiotherapist in both hospital and community based settings.